c-schubert/of-cpad-library/README.md

 It was developed from me for the automated detection and localization of simulated droplets for the investigation of the dripping behavior during the electroslag remelting (ESR) process.

-The following properties are written to the report file(s):
+The following properties are written to the report file(s) for each continous phase area for each timestep:

+  - no of cells
   - x,y,z location
   - mass
   - volume
   - alpha_max
   - alpha_mean (volume averaged)
+  - connected boundaries

 You may choose between detection between cells faces: